mtw/Bio-RNA-RNAaliSplit/README.md

-# Bio-RNA-RNAaliSplit 0.11
+# Bio-RNA-RNAaliSplit 0.12

 Bio::RNA::RNAaliSplit is a distribution of Perl modules for splitting and deconvoluting structural RNA multiple sequence alignments (MSAs).
-Its primary purpose is to partition a MSA into subsets of sequences that have a common consensus structure which is different from the consesus structure of the other set.
+Its primary purpose is to partition a MSA into subsets of sequences that have a common consensus structure which is different from the consensus structure of the other set.
 Another application is cleaning MSAs from sequence that do not fold into or prohibit folding into a common consensus structure.